-There was one amendment to the budget during the year ended September 30, 2021.
-The amendment was voted and approved by council on August 24, 2021 and was made to true up the budget with actual revenues and expenses for all categories.
+There were four amendments to the budget during the year ended September 30, 2022.
+The final amendment was voted and approved by council on August 23, 2022 and was made to true up the budget with actual revenues and expenses for all categories.